aiven/aiven-docs/docs/products/opensearch/howto/connect-with-nodejs.md

 care.

 We strongly recommend using environment variables for credential information.
 A good way to do this is to use `dotenv`.
-You will find installation and usage instructions [on its library's project page](https://github.com/motdotla/dotenv), but in short, you need to create `.env` file in the project and assign `SERVICE_URI` inside of this file.
+[See the official docs](https://github.com/motdotla/dotenv), create `.env` file in the project and assign `SERVICE_URI` inside of this file.